joee9/joee9/README.md

 See my pinned repositories:
 - spotifystats: A program to keep you updated on your daily, monthly, and yearly Spotify listening history.
 - hydrodynamics: Hydrodynamical simulation of a neutron star; additional files for plotting, analysis, etc.
-- cryptoanalysis: Three programs for decryption, encryption, and analysis of Vigenere and LFSR ciphers.
+- cryptanalysis: Three programs for decryption, encryption, and analysis of Vigenere and LFSR ciphers.
 - assembler: A brief, barebones MIPS Assembler.

 Please reach out with any questions, comments, or inquiries!